Logical Fallacies – Ad Hominem

 This applies to online comments.
 Up-votes and down-votes for comments are just people’s opinions on a matter.
 A comment with a ton of up-votes does not automatically make it correct, nor does a comment with a ton of down-votes automatically make it incorrect.
 I want to know if the information is factually accurate, regardless of what other people think about a particular comment.

-Here is a good example of why everyone saying that same thing does not mean something is true: Cornell University – The Internet and the Spread of False Information
+Here is a good example of why everyone saying the same thing does not mean something is true: Cornell University – The Internet and the Spread of False Information

 Summary: Facts are not made by consensus.
 Just because everyone agrees, does not mean it is true.
 You must always use common sense and verify information you receive.